Zevubu/Article-Scraper/README.md

 # Article-Scraper
-Article-Scraper uses cheerio, MongoDB, mongoose, express, axios, and express handlebars to scrape a web page to articles and allows people to comment on them.
+Article-Scraper uses cheerio, MongoDB, mongoose, express, axios, and express handlebars to scrape a ubu.com to articles and allows people to comment on them.

-ubu-scraper-app
+View live site here: https://ubu-scraper-app.herokuapp.com/